 When you bring home your bundle of joy, the first few days and even weeks, as a new family is exciting.
 And exhausting.
 You’re most likely not thinking about how to practice self-care with a newborn in the house.

-Your days are filled with skin to skin, swaddling, around-the-clock feedings, searching symptoms on Google, squeezing mealtimes or showers in between feedings, and checking under their nose just to make sure they’re still breathing.
+Your days are filled with skin to skin, swaddling, around-the-clock feedings, searching symptoms on Google, squeezing in mealtimes or showers in between feedings, and checking under their nose just to make sure they’re still breathing.

 Taking care of a teeny tiny human being is incredibly exhausting, leaving you very little time to take care of yourself.
 This is exactly why self-care is still very much important.